Maximum wage

 A maximum wage, also often called a wage ceiling, is a legal limit on how much income an individual can earn.
-It is a prescribed limitation which can be used to effect change in an economic structure, but its effects are unrelated to those of minimum wage laws used currently by some states to enforce minimum earnings.
+It is a prescribed limitation which can be used to effect change in an economic structure.

 Implementation

 No major economy has a direct earnings limit, though some economies do incorporate the policy of highly progressive tax structures in the form of scaled taxation.

 A vote to implement a maximum wage law in Switzerland failed with only a 34.7% vote for approval.

 Maximum liquid wealth

 A maximum liquid wealth policy restricts the amount of liquid wealth an individual is permitted to maintain, while giving them unrestricted access to non-liquid assets.
 That is to say, an individual may earn as much as they like during a given time period, but all earnings must be re-invested (spent) within an equivalent time period; all earnings not re-invested within this time period would be seized.

 This policy is only arguably a valid maximum wage implementation, as it does not actually restrict the wages a person is allowed to maintain, but only restricts the amount of actual currency they are allowed to hold at any given time.
 Proponents of the policy argue that it enforces the ideals of a maximum wage without restricting actual capital growth or economic incentive.

 Proponents believe wealth that is not re-invested in the economy is harmful to economic growth; that actual liquid currency not re-invested timely is indicative of an unfair trade, in which an individual has paid more for a good/service than the good/service was worth.
 This stems from the belief that currency should represent the actual value of a good or service.

 When this policy is imposed, individual savings can only be held as solid assets like stocks, bonds, business, and property.
 Opponents argue that since a maximum liquid wealth policy makes no allowance for individual savings, it therefore assumes the non-importance of a bank and the loans that banks provide.
 Loans being essential to the economy, opponents argue, banks are an essential economic institution.
 Proponents of the maximum liquid wealth policy respond that government could be directly responsible for supplying loans to individuals; they also add that such an arrangement could result in vastly lower interest rates.